hogeschool/Software-Construction/readme.md

 ### <a href="/Workshop - Requirements Specification/01_introduction.md">Workshop 1 - REST + Requirements Specifications</a>

-In deze workshop gaan we kijken naar het opstellen van requirements.
-Wat zijn goede requirements en waar moeten ze o.a. aan voldoen.
-Wat is REST en hoe werken API’s, een korte introductie en hoe je requirements daarvoor opstelt.
-Aan de hand van voorbeelden ga je kijken naar hoe je o.a. requirements uit bestaande software zou kunnen ontleden.
+In this workshop we will look at draw up requirements.
+What are good requirements and what should they meet, among other things.
+What is REST and how do APIs work, a short introduction and how to draw up requirements for it.
+Using examples, you will look at how you could analyze requirements from existing software, among other things.

 ### <a href="/Workshop - GIT/01_introduction.md">Workshop 2 – Git</a>
-In deze workshop gaan we kijken naar het gebruik van Git en GitHub.
-Welke termen worden er gebruikt en waar dienen ze voor, wat is de normale gang van werken met Git en wat is het verschil met GitHub.
-Gedurende de gehele cursus is Git de levensader van CI/CD en nu kijken we naar waarvoor, waarom en hoe je het gebruikt.
+In this workshop we will look at the use of Git and GitHub.
+What terms are used and what are they for, what is the normal way of working with Git and what is the difference with GitHub.
+Throughout the course Git is the lifeblood of CI/CD and now we look at what, why and how you use it.

 ### <a href="/Workshop - Software Testing/01_introduction.md">Workshop 3 - Software Testing</a>
-In deze workshop gaan we kijken naar het testen van software.
-Wat test je wanneer, welke methoden zijn er om te testen en waar moet je rekening mee houden.
-Welke tools kan je gebruiken en hoe gaat dit straks helpen binnen onze CI/CD pipeline.
+In this workshop we will look at testing software.
+What do you test when, what methods are there to test and what do you need to take into account.
+What tools can you use and how will this help within our CI/CD pipeline.

 ### <a href="/Workshop - Refactoring/01_introduction.md">Workshop 4 – Refactoring</a>
-In deze workshop gaan we kijken naar refactoring, wat is het, waar gebruik je het voor en hoe pas je het toe?
-Hoe draagt refactoring bij aan het beter onderhoudbaar maken van je software en hoe kunnen we dit op een bestaand project toepassen?
+In this workshop we will look at refactoring, what is it, what do you use it for and how do you apply it?
+How does refactoring contribute to making your software more maintainable and how can we apply this to an existing project?

 ### <a href="/Workshop - CI_CD/01_introduction.md">Workshop 5 - CI/CD</a>
-In deze workshop gaan we kijken naar Continuous Integration (CI) en Continuous Development (CD), wat wordt er mee bedoeld, waar gebruiken we het voor en wat is het verschil tussen Continuous Development en Continuous Delivery.
-We kijken naar tools, instellingen en gaan een begin maken met de opzet.
+In this workshop we will look at Continuous Integration (CI) and Continuous Development (CD), what is meant by it, what do we use it for and what is the difference between Continuous Development and Continuous Delivery.
+We will look at tools, settings and start with the setup.

 ### Workshop 6 - Operating Systems + Bash
-In deze workshop gaan we kijken naar het gebruik van Bash en de kracht binnen CI/CD ervan.
-Hoe verschillende Operating Systems van elkaar verschillen.
-Hoe je navigeer je tussen mappen, hoe je maak je bestanden aan, hoe kan je bestanden verplaatsen en verwijderen en hoe stellen we rechten in.
+In this workshop we will look at the use of Bash and its power within CI/CD.
+How different Operating Systems differ from each other.
+How to navigate between folders, how to create files, how to move and delete files and how to set permissions.

 ### Workshop 7 – UML
-In deze workshop gaan we dieper in op het gebruik en de kracht van UML als taal voor het visueel weergeven van software of veranderingen in software.
-Wij kijken onder andere naar de volgende
+In this workshop we will delve deeper into the use and power of UML as a language for visually representing software or changes in software.
-onderdelen: Context diagram, ERD, Deployment diagram, Flowchart, State diagram, Swagger
+We will look at the following components: Context diagram, ERD, Deployment diagram, Flowchart, State diagram, Swagger/OpenAPI